mjdousti/Therminator/README.md

 * Massoud Pedram

 ## Contact us
-If you have any question, find any bug, or encounter any problem when using Therminator 2, please contact Mohammad Javad Dousti (me [at] mjdousti [dot] com).
+If you have any question, find any bug, or encounter any problem when using Therminator 2, feel free to contact Mohammad Javad Dousti (`me [at] mjdousti [dot] com`).

-## Reference
+## References
+If you use Therminator, please ensure to cite the following papers:

 [1] Mohammad Javad Dousti, Qing Xie, Mahdi Nazemi, and Massoud Pedram, "Therminator 2: A Fast Thermal Simulator for Portable Devices," *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems* (TCAD), Jan.
 2021.

 [2] Qing Xie, Mohammad Javad Dousti, and Massoud Pedram, "Therminator 2: A Thermal Simulator for Smartphones Producing Accurate Chip and Skin Temperature Maps", in *Proc. of the International Symposium on Low Power Electronics and Design* (ISLPED), pp. 117-122, Aug.
 2014.